-After the latest bitcoin price surge, I decided to investigate bitcoin and find out whether bitcoin is actually worth all the hype and expectation or not.
+After the latest bitcoin price surge, I decided to investigate bitcoin and find out whether bitcoin is actually worth all the hype and expectations or not.
 Here is what I’ve discovered.

 Bitcoin has Old Outdated Blockchain Technology

 Bitcoin is the oldest cryptocurrency.
-The time it was developed the technology behind it was breathtaking.
+At the time it was developed the technology behind it was breathtaking.
 It is a first-generation technology cryptocurrency.

 Nonetheless, bitcoin’s first-generation technology compared to other crypto’s second and third-generation altcoin technology makes bitcoin stone-age crypto.
 Bitcoin can only handle transactions from one crypto wallet to another and that’s it.
 Bitcoin needs to innovate again otherwise it will be taken over by third-generation advanced altcoins.